Free City of Danzig: Government

 Rauschning was removed from his position by Forster and replaced by Arthur Greiser in November 1934.
 He later appealed to the public not to vote for the Nazis in the 1935 elections.
 Political opposition to the Nazis was repressed with several politicians being imprisoned and murdered.
 The economic policy of Danzig's Nazi-led government, which increased the public expenditures for employment-creation programs and the retrenchment of financial aid from Germany led to a devaluation of more than 40% of the Danziger Gulden in 1935.
 The Gold reserves of the Bank of Danzig declined from 30 million Gulden in 1933 to 13 million in 1935 and the foreign asset reserve from 10 million to 250,000 Gulden.
-In 1935, Poland protested when Danzig's Senate reduced the value of the Gulden so that it would be the same as the Polish zloty.
+In 1935, Poland protested when Danzig's Senate reduced the value of the Gulden so that it would be the same as the Polish złoty.

 As in Germany, the Nazis introduced laws mirroring the Enabling Act and Nuremberg laws (November 1938); existing parties and unions were gradually banned.
 The presence of the League of Nations however still guaranteed a minimum of legal certainty.
 In 1935, the opposition parties, except for the Polish Party, filed a lawsuit to the Danzig High Court in protest against the manipulation of the Volkstag elections.
 The opposition also protested to the League of Nations, as did the Jewish Community of Danzig.
 The number of members of the Nazi Party in Danzig increased from 21,861 in June 1934 to 48,345 in September 1938.

 Foreign relations

-Foreign relations were handled by Poland.
+Foreign relations were handled by the Second Polish Republic.
 In 1927, the Free City of Danzig sent a military advisory mission to Bolivia.
 The Bolivian government of Hernando Siles Reyes wanted to continue the pre-World War I German military mission but the Treaty of Versailles prohibited that.
 The German officers, including Ernst Röhm, were transferred to the Danzig police force and then sent to Bolivia.
 In 1929, after problems with the mission, the British embassy handled the return of the German officers.